UBC-MDS/programming-in-python-for-data-science/slides/module2_19.md

 # Building on things we know

-In the last module we explored `.loc[]` and how it can help slice and select specific columns and rows in a dataframe, however, the power of `.loc[]` does not stop there.
+In the last module, we explored `.loc[]` and how it can help slice and select specific columns and rows in a dataframe, however, the power of `.loc[]` does not stop there.
 This section marks the return of `.loc[]` and how it can replace certain